percona/pmm/source/dashboards/dashboard-mysql-amazon-aurora-metrics.rst

 `Amazon Aurora Transaction Commits <dashboard-mysql-amazon-aurora-metrics.html#amazon-aurora-transaction-commits>`_
 -------------------------------------------------------------------------------------------------------------------

-This graph shows number of commits which the |amazon-aurora| engine performed as well as the average commit latency.
+This graph shows number of commits which the Amazon Aurora engine performed as well as the average commit latency.
 Graph Latency does not always correlates with number of commits performed and can quite high in certain situations.